How to Develop a HIPAA Compliant Mobile Application - Entrepreneur’s Guide

 2. Electronic Health Records (EHRs):

-EHRs are digital records of patients' medical history, diagnoses, treatments, medications, and other relevant information.
+EHRs are digital records of a patient's medical history, diagnoses, treatments, medications, and other relevant information.
 EHRs provide clinicians with comprehensive information about a patient's health, allowing for better-informed decisions and improved patient care.

 3. Medical Imaging Data: